redox-os/book/src/ch08-04-aarch.md

-# Working with AArch64/Arm64
+# ARM64

-The Redox Build system now supports building for multiple CPU architectures in the same directory tree.
-Building for `i686` or `aarch64` only requires that you set the `ARCH` Make variable to the correct value.
-Normally, you would do this in [.config](./ch02-07-configuration-settings.md#config), but you can also do this temporarily in the environment (`export ARCH=aarch64`) or you can use [build.sh](./ch02-07-configuration-settings.md#buildsh).
+The build system supports building for multiple CPU architectures in the same directory tree.
+Building for `i686` or `aarch64` only requires that you set the `ARCH` environment variable to the correct value.
+Normally, you would do this in [.config](./ch02-07-configuration-settings.md#config), but you can also do this temporarily with the `make ARCH=aarch64` command, in the shell environment (`export ARCH=aarch64`) or with the [build.sh](./ch02-07-configuration-settings.md#buildsh) script.

-AArch64 has limited support in this release (0.8.0), proceed at your own risk.
+ARM64 has limited support on this release (0.8.0).

-## FIRST TIME BUILD
+## First Time Build

-### Bootstrap Pre-Requisites And Fetch Sources
+### Bootstrap Pre-Requisites and Download Sources

-Follow the instructions for running **bootstrap.sh** to set up your environment - [Building Redox](./ch02-05-building-redox.md) or [Podman Build](./ch02-06-podman-build.md).
+Follow the instructions for running **bootstrap.sh** to setup your environment, read the [Building Redox](./ch02-05-building-redox.md) page or the [Podman Build](./ch02-06-podman-build.md) page.

-### Install Emulator Package
+### Install QEMU

-The **aarch64** emulator is not installed by `bootstrap.sh`.
+The **ARM64** emulator is not installed by `bootstrap.sh`.
 You can add it like this:
 Pop!_OS/Ubuntu/Debian)

 ```sh